lsnnnnnnnn/CKGConv_GAD/README.md

 # CKGConv-GAD: Graph Anomaly Detection with Continuous Kernel Graph Convolution

+**Class project of STATS 403**.
 This project explores the integration of **CKGConv** into unsupervised Graph Anomaly Detection (GAD) frameworks.
 We replace standard GCN encoders with CKGConv in state-of-the-art models like **DOMINANT** and **CoLA**, exploring performance on both real and synthetic datasets.

 CKGConv is a general graph convolution operator based on continuous kernels and graph positional encodings, introduced in: